qqqt/c2dc/README.md

     useNC <ip> <port> - Use Netcat

 ## Usage
-> Change Variable DISCORD_TOKEN and guild_id to your own
+- Change Variable DISCORD_TOKEN and guild_id to your own

-> Execute the code in python or compile the code to .exe in the target machine
+- Execute the code in python or compile the code to .exe in the target machine

-- Get This:
+- Get This in your server:
 ![image](https://github.com/qqqt/c2dc/assets/162643613/0a615931-8a63-495b-9e38-0ba40ec3ff27)